fernandofc/gasp/README.md

 ----------
 ## Page Tracking

-Sends automatically a pageview hit  to Google Analytics when there is a change in the hash of the URL
+Sends automatically a pageview hit  to Google Analytics when there is a change in the hash of the URL.

 > For example: